ocadotechnology/newrelic-alerts-configurator/README.md

 ## NewRelic API Client

-This project contains following tool useful for developers that monitor their application using New Relic:
+This project contains following library useful for developers that monitor their application using New Relic:
 - [NewRelic API client](api-client/)
   Client for New Relic rest API